SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 ## Where to start?

 Start with CCRI's data sources, (1) aggregate data, then, (2) microdata and (3) geographic boundary files.
 (Note: you will find included within these data sources, CCRI's documentation and metadata sources.)
 Wrap up by investigating CCRI's contextual database**.

-I hope that you will, like me when writing this post, come across excellent new sources of information about the Canada's historical Censuses of Population (1911 - 1951 censuses), and be able to more readily access the historical Census information sources produced by the CCRI project.

 | <sup>\# | <sup>CCRI Data Topics</sup> | <sup>Featuring</sup> |
 |----|-----------------------------|-----------|